phetsims/gas-properties/doc/model.md

 ##  Particle System

+Particles represent gas molecules.
 Particles have mass, radius, location, and velocity.

+The collection of all particles is referred to as the particle system.
 The particle system has the following qualities:
-* rigid-body collision model
-* perfectly elastic (no net loss of KE)
-* particle-particle collisions use an impulse-based contact model
+* `N` is the number of particles in the container
+* rigid bodies
 * no rotational kinematics
 * no gravity

+There is a limited inventory of particles (limited `N`), as indicated by the "Number of Particles" spinners and the gauge on the bicycle pump.
+When particles escape the containers through its open lid, they are immediately returned to the inventory.
+Since there is no gravity, they float upwards, and are deleted from the sim when they disappear from view.

 TODO: Describe how initial velocity of particles is determined.
 Angle is randomly chosen from a "dispersion" range.
 Speed is based on a Gaussian distribution of mean temperature.
 Mean temperature is 300K for an empty container, the temperature in the container for a non-empty container, or settable by the user in the _Energy_ screen.